Embrace it or Delay it: You Can’t Escape it

 How does this influence the workplace?
 Because the latest generations include the first digital natives.
 They’ve grown up with social media and live online.
 Connecting with people has no geographical, time or device boundaries.
 For digital natives, this is how the world’s meant to operate – including at work.

 Increasing numbers would appreciate the flexibility to work remotely, including two thirds of millennials.
 Remote working affords advantages for employers and employees alike: Are remote workers more engaged and productive?

-Workplace Trend Two: Blurring boundaries of time and place
+MODERN Workplace Trend Two: Blurring boundaries of time and place

 That was place, not space.
 We don’t want to over-egg the Star Trek thing.